P-Miranda/homelab/README.md

     - Note: needs to be in same folder as the respective `docker-compose.yml` file
 - Stop docker compose daemon: `docker compose down`

+## Remove HDD from system
+- remove HDD using UI, datacenter -> storage (needs 2 steps, unused and remove)
+- if after that, the proxmox still takes a long time during boot waiting for the HDD:
+    - check `/etc/systemd/system/*.mount` for a service to start that HDD on boot
+    - disable service and remove it:
+    ```bash
+    systemctl disable [hdd-ref].mount
+    rm /etc/systemd/system/[hdd-ref].moutn
+    ```